 (4) Methods.

-(a) All sampling and analysis must be conducted in accordance with an Ecology-approved method or, if Ecology has not approved an applicable method, a standard method or procedure such as those specified by the American Society for Testing of Materials, when available.
+(a) All sampling and analysis must be conducted in accordance with an ecology-approved method or, if ecology has not approved an applicable method, a standard method or procedure such as those specified by the American Society for Testing of Materials, when available.

-(i) Ecology will maintain a list of Ecology-approved methods and make the list publicly available on Ecology’s website.
+(i) Ecology will maintain a list of ecology-approved methods and make the list publicly available on ecology’s website.

-(ii) Ecology will provide notice in the Contaminated Site Register when Ecology adds or removes a method from the list of Ecology-approved methods.
+(ii) Ecology will provide notice in the Contaminated Site Register when ecology adds or removes a method from the list of ecology-approved methods.

-(iii) Ecology will maintain a record of its decisions to add or remove a method from the list of Ecology-approved methods.
+(iii) Ecology will maintain a record of its decisions to add or remove a method from the list of ecology-approved methods.

-(iv) Any person may propose another method for Ecology review and approval.
+(iv) Any person may propose another method for ecology review and approval.

 (b) The methods used to collect, handle, and analyze samples must be appropriate for the site, the media being analyzed, the hazardous substances being analyzed for, and the anticipated use of the data.